relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

 Next, an instance of the **EquipmentDeviceSummaryApi** class is created and stored in the **D_HANDLE** variable.
-This Python class maps into the **/api/v1/equipment/DeviceSummaries** REST APi resource.
+This Python class maps into the **/api/v1/equipment/DeviceSummaries** REST API resource.
 The **D_HANDLE** variable contains the handle to that REST API resource.
 The **equipment_device_summaries_get** method that is available with the **EquipmentDeviceSummaryApi** class is invoked next, and the results are stored in the **DEVICES** variable, which contains a complete list of all the equipment that is being managed by Cisco Intersight for the user account with the keyId and keySecret with which the initial connection was established.
 The **for** loop iterates over the devices in the list and extracts for each one of the distinguished name, model, serial number, and object type and displays this information to the console.